Accidental Exposures to Fentanyl Patches Continue to Be Deadly to Children

-The fentanyl transdermal system, which is available as a generic product and marketed under the brand name Duragesic, is a patch prescribed by health care providers to be applied to the skin.
+The fentanyl transdermal system, which is marketed under the brand name Duragesic and is also available as a generic product, is a patch prescribed by health care professionals to be applied to the skin.
 The patch treats opioid-tolerant patients who need daily, round-the-clock, long-term pain medicine by releasing fentanyl through the skin over the course of the treatment.
 The patch is generally replaced every three days.

 Children can overdose on new and used fentanyl patches by putting them in their mouth or sticking the patches on their skin.
 This can cause death by slowing the child’s breathing and decreasing the levels of oxygen in their blood.

-The FDA has warned, and continues to warn, patients, caregivers, and health care professionals about the dangers of accidental exposure to the fentanyl patch, and the need to properly store and dispose of the product.
+The FDA has warned – and continues to warn – patients, caregivers and health care professionals about the dangers of accidental exposure to the fentanyl patch, and of the need to properly store and dispose of the product.